 TEACHER COMPETENCY

-Pedagogic Competencies, Personal Competencies, Social Competencies, and Professional Competencies achieved through Professional Education are all regulated in Article 10 paragraph (1) of Law Number 14 of 2005 concerning Teachers and Lecturers.
+Pedagogical Competencies, Personal Competencies, Social Competencies, and Professional Competencies achieved through Professional Education are all regulated in Article 10 paragraph (1) of Law Number 14 of 2005 concerning Teachers and Lecturers.
 Pedagogic Competence is defined as the ability to understand students, create, and implement learning, evaluate learning outcomes, and develop students to realize their various potentials in various situations.
 There are three sub-competencies in Pedagogic Competence: (1) understanding students in-depth (which involves using the principles of cognitive development and principles of personality to understand students); (2) designing learning for learning purposes (including understanding the basics of education, applying learning and learning theories, determining the initial provisions for teaching and learning); and (3) in-depth student assessment (involving the use of cognitive-developmental principles and personality principles to assess students' initial teaching requirements).
 II (1) Putting learning into action involves creating a learning environment and engaging in learning activities that support success.
 Create and implement a learning evaluation system, which includes developing and applying a continuous learning process and outcome evaluation system with various methods, analysis of learning processes and outcomes to determine the level of learning mastery, and utilization of learning outcomes.
 Assessment of learning to improve the quality of the education program as a whole; (2) assisting students in realizing their potential; (3) assisting students in realizing their potential; and (4) assisting students in realizing their potential.

 A tenacious, stable, mature, intelligent, and authoritative personality and being able to be a role model for students and having noble character are examples of personality competencies.
 The following sub-competencies are included in personality competencies: (1) a strong and steady personality, which includes acting according to social norms, being proud to be a teacher, and consistently acting according to norms; (2) a mature personality, which includes showing independence in acting as an educator and having a work ethic as a teacher; (3) wise personality, which includes displaying actions based on the benefit of students, schools, and communities, as well as showing openness in thinking and acting; (4) wise personality.